 Inside, the main storage has a Velcro partition and separate pouch to easily contain things like transceivers, tablets and flight computers securely.
 Along one side of the exterior is a pocket large enough for a knee board, whilst the other side carries two pouches for all sorts of accoutrements and accessories.

 Like the smaller version, the deluxe version is made of tough poly canvas with PVC backing that resists water leakage, scuffs and abrasion.
 There are also bottom feet to protect the bag from wear and tear.

 Brightline has taken a completely different approach to what makes up a good flight bag.
 Knowing that not everything has to go with us on every flight, they've devised a modular system that enables a flight bag to grow or shrink as needed.

-Called the Flex System, Brightline's concept works by zipping together centre sections of varying width between two end caps, one with pockets and one flat.
-The centre sections range from 50 mm up to 275 mm in storage width, with the larger ones also having attachment points for side pockets.
+Called the Flex System, Brightline's concept works by zipping together center sections of varying width between two end caps, one with pockets and one flat.
+The center sections range from 50 mm up to 275 mm in storage width, with the larger ones also having attachment points for side pockets.

 With five different sizes of interchangeable modules available, a front and rear end cap and a collection of four interchangeable external pockets, pilots can create a customized bag that is the appropriate size and has the exact functionality desired, according to the needs for a particular flight.

 "A basic truth in aviation is that every pilot flies different types of missions in different types of conditions and therefore has constantly changing flight-gear needs on an almost daily basis," said Brightline Bags President Ross Bishop.

 "We designed this system of modules and pockets to allow every pilot to once and for all have a bag that actually works to control and organize their flight gear, no matter the nature of their next flight."